-5. Optimise the page in relation to Google and LinkedIn searches
+5. Optimize the page in relation to Google and LinkedIn searches

-It seems easy to forget to optimise your presence on LinkedIn, so that the company pops up in relevant search results on Google.
+It seems easy to forget to optimize your presence on LinkedIn so that the company pops up in relevant search results on Google.
 To make sure that your Company Page is found on both Google and LinkedIn searches under other than the company name, I suggest that you start by editing the following, with a focus on keywords:

-Description: Early in the text, name which areas the company operates in, its core competences etc.
+Description: Early in the text, name which areas the company operates in, its core competencies etc.

-Specialities: When you are in “edit-mode” on your Company Page, there are a number of fields where you can enter your “specialities”.
+Specialties: When you are in “edit mode” on your Company Page, there are a number of fields where you can enter your “specialties”.
 These affect where the company pops up, so think about which areas are the most important to highlight.
 On the page, they appear as words/sentences separated by a comma in between.

 What is your best tip for Company Pages?